It Seems We are in the Midst of a Divorce Tsunami

 For many, marriage is hard.
-But, during the ongoing health crisis, marriages are being strained, and unfortunately, this has led to a divorce tsunami across the globe, including the U.S.
+But, during the ongoing health crisis such as COVID, marriages are being strained, and unfortunately, this has led to a divorce tsunami across the globe, including the U.S.

 Over the past 11 months, divorce filings have risen dramatically.
 After China’s lockdown their divorce filings increased dramatically.
 State side, sales of online self-help divorce documents rose by 34%, and divorce attorneys have reported increased divorce requests by as much as 35%, when compared to this time last year.